iamdro/ItemManager/item-manager-ui/README.md

 # Item Manager UI
-Item Manager UI is a simple node/ react apllication that supplies a form for submitting items to the Item Manager Api
+Item Manager UI is a simple node/ react application that supplies a form for submitting items to the Item Manager Api

 # Requirements
 NodeJs